Skip to content

 • Directional axis limits - applies to linear focusgroups only; respond to arrow keys in one axis only (either up/down or left/right when the arrow key pressed matches the corresponding flow of the content).
 By default, linear focusgroups respond to all four arrow keys.

-• focusgroup candidacy opt-out - prevent an element and its shadow-inclusive descendants from participating in an anscester’s focusgroup.
+• focusgroup candidacy opt-out - prevent an element and its shadow-inclusive descendants from participating in an ancestor’s focusgroup.

 • Memory opt-out - prevent the focusgroup from remembering what the last focused element was when focus leaves a focusgroup.
 By default focusgroups remember that element and will restore the focus to that element when the focusgroup is re-entered via sequential focus navigation.